catchSheep/PlanarRad/docs/source/installation and usage/installation.md

 Alternatively, `export` the enviornment variable, or turn off multi-threaded support during build.
 Turn it off during build by not including the `--enable-openmp CFLAGS="-fopenmp"` flags in the configure command (see `example_build.sh`).

 ## 🐋 Docker installation
-NB: Pre-alpha, not ready for user testing
+NB:
-🔥 NB: Installation via Docker will currently not work with the test scripts, as they work with planarRad binaries (slabtool_free etc) directly.
+🔥 NB: Pre-alpha, not ready for user testing.
+Installation via Docker will currently not work with the test scripts, as they work with planarRad binaries (slabtool_free etc) directly.
 Use this method if you have issues with other installation methods.

 In the main repo directory, build and run the image with:
 ```
 docker build . -t planarrad